 In a broad sense, these syndromes are collections of symptoms that result from substances produced by the tumor, and they occur remotely from the tumor itself.
 The symptoms may be endocrine, neuromuscular or musculoskeletal, cardiovascular, cutaneous, hematologic, gastrointestinal, renal, or miscellaneous in nature.

-Paraneoplastic syndromes may be the first or most prominent manifestation.
+Paraneoplastic syndromes may be the first or most prominent manifestation of a cancer.
 When a patient without a known cancer presents with one of the “typical” paraneoplastic syndromes, a diagnosis of cancer should be considered and investigated.
 Because of their protean manifestations, paraneoplastic syndromes should be managed by a coordinated team of physicians, including medical oncologists, surgeons, radiation oncologists, endocrinologists, hematologists, neurologists, and dermatologists.

 The pathophysiology of paraneoplastic syndromes is complex and intriguing.
 When a tumor arises, the body may produce antibodies to fight it by binding to and destroying tumor cells.
 Unfortunately, in some cases, these antibodies cross-react with normal tissues and destroy them, which may result in a paraneoplastic disorder.
 For example, antibodies or T cells directed against the tumor may mistakenly attack normal nerve cells.
 The detection of paraneoplastic anti-neural antibody was first reported in 1965.